 Geographical cures can’t all be sunshine, beaches, and unicorns.
 Not when there’s Gothic architecture to behold and the French Revolution to re-live.
 I would take an ancient building with pointy arches over a beach most days anyway.

-Besides, it was February in Paris when I cast my eyes on the Conciergerie.
+Besides, it was winter in Paris when I cast my eyes on the Conciergerie.
 There was no sunshine to be had.
 It was a dark day in the City of Light.
 As the rain droned on, I felt like I was in Caillebotte’s famous painting, Paris Street, Rainy Day.

 The Conciergerie’s gloom mirrored the typical gloom of the ungodly gloomy month of February.
 And, that day, the mighty fortress provided respite from the driving rain that had soaked Paris’ cobblestone streets.
 My point is that it was the perfect day to visit a venue redolent of crime and death.